Exartu/Exartu-Elasticsearch/README.md

 ```

 **esSearch**
-It's a method defined on each collection syncronized with *ES.syncCollection*.
+It's a method defined on each collection synchronized with *ES.syncCollection*.
 Parameters:
   - *searchString:* string used to create the query.
   - *filter:* Use the same syntax as Elasticsearch ([check it here](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/query-dsl-filters.html "ES doc")).
 For instance: filter by hierId